aflak-vis/aflak/README.md

 from the [SDSS MaNGA](https://www.sdss.org/surveys/manga/) dataset.
 Other FITS files may or may not work.
 Feedback and bug report is welcome.

+**NB**:
+- The first time you run aflak, the window layout may not be what you prefer.
+You may want to resize / move some windows with the mouse the very first time your run aflak.
+Hopefully, aflak remembers the arrangement of your windows between sessions.
+- It is advised to use aflak with a large screen more 2000-pixel large for a better experience.
+3000-pixel is even better!

 ## Update

 If aflak is already installed, just append the `--force` flag to the `cargo`